Emurgo/age-usd/README.md

 This provides individuals with the ability to choose to either go "long" Ergs (via minting ReserveCoins), or to choose stability (via minting AgeUSD).

+For more detailed example scenarios check out the [AgeUSD stories](docs/stories.md) document.

 ## Fees
 The AgeUSD protocol fee parameter defaults are currently set at: